Teefa in Trouble: Plot

 The story revolves around Teefa, a witty middle-class Lahori boy who is raised by his mother since a young age.
 Teefa is introduced to the world of crime by the shady business dealer and local gangster Butt Sahab, and due to his impoverished upbringing, money and power are all that matter to him.

 Anya is the bold and stubborn daughter of Bonzo, a childhood friend of Butt Sahab, who is now a successful business tycoon and multi-millionaire based in Warsaw, Poland.
 Butt Sahab plans to wed his goofy and spoilt son Billu Butt to the charming Anya, but Bonzo refuses and instead has plans to marry off his daughter to the son of another Pakistani tycoon, Mr. Bajwa, to build his connections.
 Meanwhile, Anya has a secret crush on her Polish friend Andy and tries to fend off her father and conniving stepmother Sophie's repeated marriage nagging, but to no avail.
 She finally gives in to her father's demands.

 Butt Sahab, who is outraged at Bonzo for refusing his son's hand and is not willing to take no for an answer, enlists Teefa to take the first flight to Warsaw, kidnap Anya and bring her back to Pakistan, so he can arrange his son's wedding with her.
 Teefa is initially reluctant to do the job but relents when he is offered for his services.
 He lands in Poland and is helped in the mission by his comical friend Tony.
 Both do not have any intelligent plans for the kidnapping, having not done such a job before.

 Their job is made easy when they sneak into Anya's family mansion on the day of her wedding and learn that she plans to run away, and in an absurd and unexpected twist of events, she acquiesces to them to stage her kidnapping.
 The story takes several comical turns once the trio is on the run, from one place to the next, escaping Bonzo's army of guards.
 Teefa gets into "trouble" when he begins to realize he is falling in love with Anya, while she too starts to slowly get attached to Teefa.
 She follows him to Lahore, where their journey of escape winds up when a heartbroken Anya eventually comes to realize the moment of truth.
-Teefa must now make a choice between love – or money, at the cost of deceit, and decides to set things straight.
+Teefa must now choose between love and money, at the cost of deceit, and decides to set things straight.
 The chase is far from over, as this time they must double-cross Butt and his goons, and Bonzo and his guards who are close behind their heels.

 Teefa, torn between love and the promise of money, decides to set things right.
 The trio faces challenges from both sides – evading Butt Sahab and Bonzo, who are determined to bring Anya back.